rapidsai/cudf/README.md

 ## 📢 cuDF can now be used as a no-code-change accelerator for pandas!
 To learn more, see [here](https://rapids.ai/cudf-pandas/)!

-cuDF (pronounced "KOO dee-eff") is a GPU DataFrame library for loading, joining, aggregating, filtering, and otherwise manipulating data. cuDF leverages [libcudf](https://docs.rapids.ai/api/libcudf/stable/), a
+cuDF (pronounced "KOO-dee-eff") is a GPU DataFrame library for loading, joining, aggregating, filtering, and otherwise manipulating data. cuDF leverages [libcudf](https://docs.rapids.ai/api/libcudf/stable/), a